ankitshah59/SOLTI_HOME/README.md

 ![](Images/codeBlock.png)

 ### Setting the Project Bucket
-Its really important to note that project Bucket of Google Firebase must be initialized to left empty in designer screen of Welcome, Grocery Stats, Weekly Stats and Home Automation. **Its really important** or we wont get the values from the firebase.
+Its really important to note that project Bucket of Google Firebase Database1 component must be initialized to left empty in designer screen of Welcome, Grocery Stats, Weekly Stats and Home Automation. **Its really important** or we wont get the values from the firebase.
 For some reason Kodular has this bug that it initializes with some text already in there.
 So remove the text and leave the project bucket empty.

 ![](Images/kodularBug.png)